 The Survey of Professional Forecasters (SPF) contains quarterly forecasts from practitioners in industry, Wall Street, commercial banks and academic research centers about key macroeconomic variables.
 Since 1990 it has been administered by the Federal Reserve Bank of Philadelphia who took over the survey from the American Statistical Association and the National Bureau of Economic Research.
 All participants produce forecasts as part of their current jobs.
-The respondents are anonymous to users of the survey, but individual forecasters can be tracked over time through an id number.5 The SPF collects both point forecasts and probability forecasts.
+The respondents are anonymous to users of the survey, but individual forecasters can be tracked over time through an id number.
+The SPF collects both point forecasts and probability forecasts.
 The point forecasts have been used widely to study properties of expectations formation and as a benchmark for evaluating statistical forecasting models and procedures.
 The probability forecasts, like the point forecasts, are collected every quarter.
 However, the SPF only elicit probability forecasts for a subset of the macro variables that they elicit point forecasts for, and all probability forecasts are fixed-event rather than fixed-horizon forecasts.

 The SPF currently collects probability forecasts about the GDP growth rate, the GDP deflator inflation, CPI inflation, PCE inflation and the unemployment rate.
 The longest sample is available for the GDP growth rate and the GDP deflator inflation, starting in 1968:Q4.
 However, until 1981:Q3, respondents were only asked to provide probability forecasts for the current calendar year.
-Since 1981:Q4 they have been asked to also provide probability forecasts for the next calendar year, and since 2009:Q2 they have been asked to forecast the next three calendar years in addition to the current one.
+Since 1981:Q4 they have been asked to also provide probability forecasts the next three calendar year, and since 2009:Q2 they have been asked to forecast the next three calendar years in addition to the current one.
 Probability forecasts for CPI inflation and PCE inflation have been included in the survey since 2007:Q2 and probability forecasts for unemployment were added in 2009:Q2.

 The probability forecasts for the variables added since 2007 include forecasts for the current year, as well as forecasts for the next three calendar years.
 Respondents are asked to assign probabilities to ranges ("bins") of different outcomes, where the intervals defining each bin is predefined by the administrators of the survey.
 The definitions of the bins have occasionally been changed to reflect that the high-probability ranges of the macro variables have changed.
-The survey responses and the bin definitions are illustrated in Figure 2.1 where we have plotted the average probability forecasts for the next calendar year outcome of the five
+The survey responses and the bin definitions are illustrated in Figure 2.1 where we have plotted the average probability forecasts for the next calendar year outcome of the five macroeconomic variables.
+The x-axis denotes the quarter when the forecast was made.
+The y-axis denotes the outcomes and horizontal dotted lines indicate bin boundaries.
+A vertical line indicates a date when a redefinition of the bins occurred.
+These redefinitions have been motivated by either a persistent change in the mean or variance of the probability forecasts or, in the case of the redefinitions of the bins for unemployment and GDP growth during 2020, to address an abrupt change in the plausible range of outcomes.
+When extracting a signal based on updates across a bin change, we convert each distribution into the coarsest common bin definition before extracting the signal.